Cover Image

 Differentiated Design

-While Amazon Value operates within the main Amazon ecosystem, it is expected to maintain a distinct visual identity, based on how it was presented to Chinese sellers.
+While Amazon haul operates within the main Amazon ecosystem, it was expected to maintain a distinct visual identity, based on how it was presented to Chinese sellers.

-Impact of Amazon’s Low-Cost Section on Existing Vendors and Sellers
+Impact of Amazon’s Low-Cost Store on Existing Vendors and Sellers

 Supply Chain Divide

-The upcoming launch of Amazon Value could put sellers and vendors all of a sudden in competition with their own suppliers.
+The launch of Amazon Haul could put sellers and vendors all of a sudden in competition with their own suppliers.

-Once live, certain Chinese sellers and manufacturers will have the option for direct shipping on Amazon Value.
-Other sellers, who typically purchase from these same manufacturers and store inventory in Amazon’s warehouses, face higher costs along the supply chain.
+Certain Chinese sellers and manufacturers will have the option for direct shipping on Amazon Haul.
+Other sellers, who typically purchase from these same manufacturers and store inventory in Amazon’s warehouses outside of China, face higher costs along the supply chain.

 This divide will likely make it more difficult for non-Chinese sellers to compete with sellers who have more immediate access to their products.
 With shifting consumer demand and pricing pressures, managing inventory could also become more difficult for sellers trying to reduce costs, increasing the risk of over- or understocking.